renatius-de/configurations/README.md

 # configurations
-configuration files for misc software, like ecplise
+configuration files for misc software, like exclipse, intellij or netbeans